 For spider vein disease, a network of “reticular veins” becomes prominent causing telangiectasia to sprout along their paths.

-Reflux control by endovenous laser ablation (EVLT), Closure™ radiofrequency ablation (RFA), ultrasound guided sclerotherapy (UGS), or surgery can improve the appearance and symptoms of vein disease.
+Reflux control by endovenous laser ablation (EVLA), Closure™ radiofrequency ablation (RFA), ultrasound-guided sclerotherapy (UGS), or surgery can improve the appearance and symptoms of vein disease.
 Treatment also slows down its progression, and lengthens the time interval between maintenance treatments mandated by the appearance of new veins.